ymtwoyo/love-letter/README.md

 pip install matplotlib -i https://pypi.tuna.tsinghua.edu,cn/simple/
 ```

-If it shows successfully installed
+If it shows 'successfully installed' then the packaged is installed.

 ```
 pip install yfinance -i https://pypi.tuna.tsinghua.edu,cn/simple/
 ```
+If it shows 'successfully installed' then the packaged is installed.

 If this is not available, there are method2:
 1. download pycharm in APP store
 2. open Settings and find Python Interpreter